The Danvise Rotary Fly Tying Vise

 The bobbin cradle is very handy and versatile (you can use it as a parachute tool, as well) but lacks enough tension to make it stay put.
 To compensate for this little problem simply turn over the unit on the vise stem and then tighten the nut/bolts while in the lower position … now all of the nut/bolts parts will tighten even further (not loosen as before) as the arm is raised into position! 😉

-We've saved the jaws for last as although the are probably the Danvise's greatest strength, if not operated correctly they are also its greatest weakness!
+We’ve saved the jaws for last as, although the are probably the Danvise’s greatest strength, if not operated correctly they can also be its greatest weakness!

-The Jaws of the Danvise operate smoothly, are easy to open and close and are easily adjustable for a wide range of hook sizes.
-Once set, the jaws will remain in the set position for as many flies of that size that you wish to tie - they won't come out of calibration unless manually reset by the user.
-The jaws camming system exerts a force of 10 - 1 on the hook it's holding - talk about rock solid.
-The problem, however, is that if careful adjustment is not made for each size hook you will (and trust me cause I have) prematurely wear out or damage the jaw tips.
-It doesn't have to be that way though as the vise comes with an instructional video with a section clearly explaining how to install the hook in the vise to prevent this problem from occurring.
-And if you're like me and don't follow instructions very well ... no problem ... replacement jaws are inexpensive and readily available
+The Jaws of the Danvise operate smoothly, are easy to open and close, and are easily adjustable for a wide range of hook sizes.
+Once set, the jaws will remain in the set position for as many flies of that size that you wish to tie, they won’t come out of calibration unless manually reset by the user.
+The jaws camming system exerts a force of 10 – 1 on the hook it’s holding, talk about rock solid!
+If, however, careful hook size adjustment is not made it may result in premature wear or damage of the jaw tips.
+It doesn’t have to be that way though and to help with the learning curve on this simple adjustment step Al Beatty has provided a “set up and introduction to the Danvise” video which you can view below.
+And worse case scenario if the jaws do become accidentally damaged replacement jaws are inexpensive and readily available.

 More on the Jaws from Al Beatty himself …